 The web cron should be triggered at least once per hour.
 You may also use a ‘Website Monitoring’ service (free or paid) to automatically request this page every hour.

 After you have set up the automatic archive script as explained above, you can set up Piwik so that requests in the user interface do not trigger archiving, but instead read the pre-archived reports.
-Login as the super user, click on Settings > General Settings, and select:
+Login as the super user, click on Administration > General Settings, and select:

 Click save to save your changes.
 Now that you have set up the archiving cron and changed these two settings, you can enjoy fast pre-processed near real-time reports in Piwik!